Disney Pixar Movie Secrets Revealed? Viral Video Highlights Hidden Surprises From Past Films That You May Have Missed

 In the targeted scene, Alfredo tries to find the perfect hiding spot for his newly discovered rodent partner to keep him out-of-sight while working in the kitchen.
 Most Disney Pixar fans remember that it did not take Alfredo very long to decide to keep Remy inside of his chef’s hat.
 Doing so allowed Remy to guide Alfredo’s hands and body movement – immediately transforming him into a talented chef of sorts.
 However, those same longtime fans probably forgot about where Alfredo was going to put Remy before he decided on the chef’s hat.

 As shown in the viral video, one particular camera shot shows Alfredo stretching out his pants – essentially showing that he considered putting Remy in his pants long before he chose his hat.
-Alfredo must have been a huge fan of the 2004 Disney Pixar film The Incredibles because his underwear had characters from the film all over them.
+Alfredo must have been a huge fan of the 2004 Disney-Pixar film The Incredibles because his underwear had characters from the film all over them.

 In the Pixar film”Ratatouille” Linguini has the Incredibles’ logo printed on his underwear. pic.twitter.com/fVO4AWOhZy